voloda/UnityRegistrationValidator/README.md

 * This extension allows you to validate the expected behavior.
 * Since it may have performance impact (it needs to track all the registrations as well as build operations) it may have negative performance impact.
+* This extension is intended to help you ensure expected behavior - but you have to always consider your circumstanes.
+* **You are using this extension on your own risk :-).**